Have you ever wanted to march in a parade and didn’t know how? Here is a basic outline that will help you overcome the first-time-marching fear.

-Make sure you clearly communicate where the parade ends and that parents will need to pick up their child(ren) expeditiously.
+Ensure you clearly communicate where the parade ends and that parents will need to pick up their child(ren) expeditiously.

 March and Enjoy

-There is nothing quite like the sounds of marching bands, fire engines and crowds to get you excited.
+There is nothing quite like the sounds of marching bands, fire engines, and crowds to get you excited.
 Sit back and enjoy all of your hard work.
 Wave to your adoring fans.

-We had a blast and I’m contemplating signing up for the High School Homecoming parade in the fall.
-The second parade won’t cost us a penny in decorations, we’ll reuse everything!
+We had a blast, and I’m contemplating signing up for the High School Homecoming parade in the fall.
+The second parade won’t cost us a penny in decorations.
+We’ll reuse everything!
 Where are you marching?
 We’d love to come and watch!